wp-plugins/ad-injection/readme.txt

 = If you are using a caching plugin =

+Note that mfunc mode is now deprecated and so you use it at your own risk.
+I recommend using direct insertion mode.
+This does mean that if you use a caching plugin the dynamic features won't work.

 1. Have you enabled Ad Injection's 'mfunc' mode? (in the Ad insertion mode and dynamic ad display restrictions pane)
 2. If you use a version of WP Super Cache prior to 0.9.9.8  it must be configured in 'Legacy' mode for the dynamic features to work.
 If you use WP Super Cache 0.9.9.8 or above you can use any of the caching modes (mod_rewrite and PHP are faster than legacy).
 3. If you are using WP Minify as well then turn off the HTML minification as this strips out the mfunc tags that Ad Injection uses to check if the adverts should be inserted.